kantologist/academic-site/content/home/talks.md

 +++
 # Recent and Upcoming Talks widget.
-widget = "talks"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "talks"  # Do not modify this line! active = true # Activate this widget? true/false

-title = "Recent & Upcoming Talks"
+title = "News"
 subtitle = ""

 # Order that this section will appear in.